 One of the more frequent mistakes people make when depicting or thinking about freelancers is categorizing them as entrepreneurs.
 There is certainly overlap, but they are two different things and two different kinds of careers.
 This misunderstanding might lead people to think that The Social Network is a movie about freelancers.
 It is not.
 It is a movie about a group of entrepreneurs starting a business, and selling that business.
-They may be their own bosses, but they aren’t selling their services to various clients.
-They are basically just starting their own company in which they are the bosses.
+They may be their own bosses, but they become other people's bosses as well.
+They are basically just burgeoning business owners.

 An entrepreneurial classic that is slightly more reflective of freelancing (though still on the border of freelancing) is The Merchant of Venice.
 The Shakespeare play (which actually has a solid movie adaptation starring Al Pacino) is pretty accurate to the lifestyle of a freelancer.
 Financial strain, careful budgeting and saving, and savvy spending are all experienced by Antonio, and are essential parts of the freelance lifestyle.
 Antonio is an independent merchant who owns his business and sells goods and services to clients.
 He works for himself and plans to stay that way.
 That is what a freelancer does.
 The reason Antonio only borders being a freelancer is because he has people working for him.
 Now depending on whether the people who work for him are his employees, or are freelancers themselves, would determine whether he is a freelancer or an entrepreneur.
 If they are his employees, he’s an entrepreneur.
 If they’re freelancers, then he’s a freelancer.

-We aren’t there yet, but it won’t be too long until the protagonists of your favorite movies and TV shows will all be freelancing.
+We aren’t there yet, but one day all the protagonists of your favorite movies and TV shows will be freelancing.